 Academic institutions often have a wealth of knowledge and they often deal with many local business establishments on a consultancy or research basis.
-They may be able to suggest other businesses who you might want to contact in terms of working on your project as a joint venture.
+They may be able to suggest other businesses that you might want to contact in terms of working on your project as a joint venture.

 You may also want to consider reaching out for innovation support from your customers, suppliers and other stakeholders.

-Customers are a great source of knowledge when it comes to product improvements and suppliers may have innovation experience and knowledge that they can share with you – after all it’s often in their best interest to do so.
+Customers are a great source of knowledge when it comes to product improvements and suppliers may have innovation experience and knowledge that they can share with you – after all, it’s often in their best interest to do so.
 Your growth will often assist theirs.

-Finally you might want to reach out to the public at large either by running a competition or by making requests via your company web site or blog.
+Finally, you might want to reach out to the public at large either by running a competition or by making requests via your company web site or blog.
 Read about open market innovation for more ideas on this concept.